browserengineering/book/book/animations.md

 `SaveLayer(alpha=0.5)` then right now there might be two surface copies: first copying the composited layer's raster buffer into a temporary buffer, then applying opacity to it and copying it into the root surface.
 This is not necessary, and in fact Skia's [`draw`][draw-api] API on a `Surface` allows opacity to be applied.
-Optimize the browser to combine these two into into one `draw` command.
+Optimize the browser to combine these into into one `draw` command when this situation happens.

 [draw-api]: https://kyamagu.github.io/skia-python/reference/skia.Surface.html#skia.Surface.draw